Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 [Related: 9 Masterful Master Baths You’ll Swoon Over]

-How To Use Tile To Define Zones in an Open Bathroom Concept
+How To Use Tile To Define Zones in an Open Concept

-An open-concept bathroom needs a sense of order, even in the most fluid looks.
-Use tile to create zones:
+Any open-concept room needs a sense of order.
+Use your tile to create zones:

 - Use continuous floor tile to unify the space and make it feel huge.

-- Add vertical tile to distinguish a shower wall, freestanding tub backdrop, or open-shelf bathroom vanity.
+- Add vertical tile to distinguish a shower wall, freestanding tub backdrop, or open-shelf vanity.

-- Create backsplashes or feature walls with captivating mosaics or patterns that mark areas.
+- Create backsplashes or feature walls with captivating mosaics or patterns.

-Tile acts like a map, showing how the space flows naturally (no walls or doors required).
+Like a map, tile can direct the flow of your space (no walls or doors required).

 [Related: Your Complete Guide to Bathroom Tile]